 By: Robert Reid, The Associated Press

-Both judicial decisions determined that Hussein’s cases fell under an amnesty law enacted in February.
-Under the law, meant as a step toward national reconciliation, a grant of amnesty effectively closes a case and does not assume or determine guilt or innocence of the accused, unless he had been convicted.
+An amnesty law was enacted in February as a step toward national reconciliation.
+Under the law, a grant of amnesty effectively closes a case and does not assume or determine guilt or innocence of the accused, unless he had been convicted.
 Hussein was never brought to trial.

 U.S. military authorities have said that a U.N.
 Security Council mandate allows them to detain anyone in Iraq deemed a security risk to coalition or Iraqi forces, even if an Iraqi judicial body has ordered that prisoner freed.
 The mandate is due to expire this year.

-The AP said a review of Hussein’s work and contacts found no evidence of any activities beyond the normal role of a news photographer.
-Hussein was a member of an AP team that won a Pulitzer Prize for photography in 2005, and his detention has drawn protests from rights groups and press freedom advocates such as the Committee to Protect Journalists.
+Hussein was a member of an AP team that won a Pulitzer Prize for photography in 2005, and his detention has drawn protests from rights groups and press freedom advocates.